 The Guaranteed Bonds are also secured by a pledge of certain funds and accounts established under the Trust Agreement.
 If Revenues are insufficient to cover debt service on the Guaranteed Bonds, the Trustee is required to draw on the Section 10 Reserve Fund to satisfy the deficiency.
-The Section 10 Reserve Fund (so named because it is mandated by Section 10 of the Act) is a revenue-funded debt service reserve fund that is pledged to the Owners of the Guaranteed Bonds and is not pledged for the benefit of the Owners of Parity Bonds except for the Series 2004B Bonds.
+The Section 10 Reserve Fund (so named because it is mandated by Section 10 of the Act) is a revenue-funded debt service reserve fund that is pledged to the Owners of the Guaranteed Bonds and is not pledged for the benefit of the Owners of Bonds except for the Series 2004B Bonds.
 During fiscal year 2007, the Section 10 Reserve Fund reached its required level, and no further deposits are expected to be necessary.
+The balance in the Section 10 Reserve Fund is expected to be applied to the final principal and interest payments to be made on the Series 2004B Bonds during fiscal year 2016.